philc/book-notes/business/zero to one - peter thiel.md

 ## Party like it's 1999 (chap 2)

-* (How much of our best practices are shaped by mistaken reactions ot the past?
-E.g. lean startup, unambitious incremental progress, avoiding the creation of new markets?)
+* (A discussion about how many of our best practices are shaped by mistaken reactions to the past.
-* Don't be afraid to question or abandon the current wisdom
+  E.g. lean startup, unambitious incremental progress, avoiding the creation of new markets)
-  * "To build the next generation of companies, we must abandon the dogmas created after the crash."
+* Don't be afraid to question or abandon the current wisdom.

 ## All happy companies are different (chap 3)